malcolmlett/malcolmlett.github.io/Human-Phenomena.md

+As much as possible, I'm interested in emulating the design of the human brain, at a high-level architectural level.
 This page services to collect together interesting human phenomena.
-Particularly those that help us make architectural decisions - with the goal always to be to emulate human thought systems as much as possible.
+Particularly those that help us make architectural decisions.

 (...watch this space...)